Romulus Augustulus

 Romulus Augustus (c.
-460-465) – (c.
-511-530 (Note: Sources do not mention Romulus's age of accession, only that he was considered "young"; his exact birth date is not known.)), nicknamed Augustulus, was Roman emperor of the West from 31 October 475 until 4 September 476.
+460–465 (Note: Sources do not mention Romulus's age of accession, only that he was considered "young"; his exact birth date is not known.)), nicknamed Augustulus, was Roman emperor of the West from 31 October 475 until 4 September 476.
 Romulus was placed on the imperial throne while still a minor by his father Orestes, the magister militum, for whom he served as little more than a figurehead.
 After a rule of ten months, the barbarian general Odoacer defeated and killed Orestes and deposed Romulus.
 As Odoacer did not proclaim any successor, Romulus is typically regarded as the last Western Roman emperor, his deposition marking the end of the Western Roman Empire as a political entity.
 The deposition of Romulus Augustulus is also sometimes used by historians to mark the transition from antiquity to the medieval period.

 Very few records survive of Romulus's reign.
 There are no known policies, laws or inscriptions of significance of the emperor, which leaves the impression that he was a shadowy and relatively inconsequential figure.
 The nickname "Augustulus" means "little Augustus" and was a derisive reference to his young age.
 Romulus's immediate family, including his father and possibly his mother, and maybe both his paternal and maternal grandparents, were from the Roman province of Pannonia, and many of his family members had military backgrounds.